torob-stack/roulette/README.md

 # Roulette CLI Game (Go)

 A fully interactive **command-line roulette game** built in Go.
-This project simulates a European roulette wheel with multiple bet types, a visual table display, color-coded results, and balance tracking — all in a simple, text-based interface.
+This project simulates a European roulette wheel with multiple bet types, a visual table display, colour-coded results, and balance tracking — all in a simple, text-based interface.

 ---